docdimy/scribe-engine/README.md

 curl -H "Authorization: Bearer eyJhbGciOiJIUzI1NiIs..." ...
 ```

+### Data Processing and Residency

+To comply with data privacy regulations like GDPR, it is crucial to understand where data is processed:

+- **Audio Storage & STT:** All audio data is temporarily stored encrypted on the server.
+For Speech-to-Text (STT) processing, the data is sent to **AssemblyAI's EU endpoint (`api.eu.assemblyai.com`)**, ensuring data residency within the European Union.
+Immediately after transcription, the source audio file and the transcript on AssemblyAI's servers are deleted.

+- **LLM Analysis:** The generated text transcript is sent for analysis to **OpenAI's API**.
+Currently, OpenAI does not offer EU-specific endpoints for general API users.
+Therefore, this data is processed on OpenAI's servers, which are primarily located in the **United States**.

-### Data Protection
+### Data Encryption

 - **Encryption-at-Rest:** All audio data is encrypted using a strong symmetric key (`Fernet`) before it is temporarily written to disk.
 The data is only decrypted in memory for processing and is immediately deleted afterwards.
 - **Encryption-in-Transit:** Communication with all external APIs (OpenAI, AssemblyAI) is performed exclusively over HTTPS.
 For client-server communication, it is strongly recommended to use a reverse proxy that handles TLS termination in production.

+### Additional Security Measures

 - **Hardened HTTP Headers:** The application sends security headers like `Strict-Transport-Security` (HSTS), `Content-Security-Policy` (CSP), and `X-Content-Type-Options` to protect against common web vulnerabilities like clickjacking and cross-site scripting (XSS).
-- **Automatic Deletion:** All temporary files and in-memory data related to a request are securely deleted immediately after processing is complete.
+- **Secure Deletion:** All temporary files and in-memory data related to a request are securely deleted immediately after processing is complete.
-- **Audit Logging** of all API access
-- **GDPR compliant** with data flow documentation
+- **Audit Logging:** All transcription and analysis requests are logged for security and traceability purposes.

 ## 📊 Monitoring